• Accessibility

 In Delaware County:

-• Up to 100% change and just-past-peak in Colchester with very bright orange, red and yellow leaves and significant droppage.
+• 100% and past peak in Colchester with a few bright pops and significant droppage.

-• Up to 100% and past peak in Delhi with mostly bright shades of gold.
+• Up to 100% and past peak in Delhi with bright shades of gold.

 In Greene County:

-• 80% in Round Top with waves of yellow and orange foliage and random pops of crimson and red.
+• 100% and peak in Round Top with yellow and light orange leaves and sporadic bright pops of deep orange and red.

 In Sullivan County:

-• 70% in Forestburgh with muted to average orange and yellow hues, and some bright red splashes.
+• 100% and peak in Forestburgh with gold and orange leaves, and some bright red pockets.

 • Central New York